Chicago Medical Malpractice Lawyer

 Loss of enjoyment of life.

-A victim of medical negligence is often prevented from doing the activities they enjoyed prior to the incident.
-Activities like participating in sports, playing with the kids, enjoying a family vacation, or even taking an evening stroll can suddenly turn into a distant dream.
-In some cases, pain and discomfort make even the simplest tasks almost unbearable.
-Our medical malpractice attorneys understand the seriousness of loss of enjoyment, and we ensure that this element is properly evaluated when award amounts are calculated.
+Medical negligence often prevents victims from doing the things they enjoyed prior to the incident.
+Participating in sports, playing with the kids, enjoying a family vacation, or even taking an evening stroll can suddenly seem out of reach.
+In some cases, pain and discomfort make even simple tasks almost unbearable.
+Our attorneys recognize the seriousness of losing enjoyment in life.
+We consider this factor when calculating award amounts.

 Physical pain and suffering.

-The amount of pain and suffering that is awarded in a medical malpractice case is largely dependent on the severity of injuries and how they impact the victim’s daily life.
-Medical providers can be held liable for the physical pain and suffering their acts or negligence caused.
+Illinois Courts may hold medical providers liable for the physical pain and suffering their acts or negligence cause.
+The amount of pain and suffering that is awarded in a medical malpractice case largely depends on the severity of injuries and how they impact the victim’s daily life.

 Loss of consortium.

-What Sets the Medical Malpractice Lawyers at Ankin Law Apart from the Rest?
+What Sets the Medical Malpractice Attorneys at Ankin Law Apart from the Rest?

-• Our medical malpractice attorneys in Chicago provide superior service and personal attention to every case.
+• At Ankin Law in Chicago, we provide superior service and personal attention to every case.
 You’re not just another number at Ankin Law.
 You’re family.

-• Our Chicago medical malpractice lawyers have access to a vast network of experts who can help uncover medical mistakes, determine negligence and provide compelling testimony about the cause and severity of your case.
+• Our Chicago attorneys have access to a vast network of experts who can help uncover medical mistakes, determine negligence and provide compelling testimony about the cause and severity of your case.
 With their help, we expose every aspect of the circumstances that led to your injuries, holding negligent healthcare providers responsible.

-• Retaining the services of our medical malpractice law firm won’t cost you anything up front.
+• Retaining the services of Ankin Law won’t cost you anything up front.
 Legal representation is on a contingency basis, and you won’t pay any attorney fees unless we win.

 • We have a strong track record of obtaining successful results for injured victims in Chicago.
 Client testimonials and case results speak for themselves.